-As a liberal arts college, our purpose is to educate.
-Northland’s students will learn and practice environmental sustainability initiatives within a community context, and develop leadership skills and knowledge that they can take into their future communities.
-A broadened focus on regional food systems will be leveraged as a distinctive economic development driver for our region by focusing social entrepreneurship on sustainability of people, planet, profits, and place.
+Students learn and practice environmental sustainability initiatives within a community context, and develop leadership skills and knowledge that they can take into their future communities.
+Our focus on regional food systems lets us take an in-depth look at social entrepreneurship and the sustainability of people, planet, profits, and place.

-Northland believes that it is critical that we leverage local self-reliance to help create thriving rural communities and a strong, stable campus.
+Northland believes in the importance of local self-reliance to help create thriving rural communities and a strong, stable campus.
 By increasing our capacity to be self-reliant, we foster a thriving economy that grows prosperity equitably, builds deeper community connections, and enhances the health and wellbeing of our entire region.

 Reducing energy consumption and increasing renewable energy use, along with meeting our food needs locally, are important components of local self-reliance.
-Northland will be using the FSC for student leadership initiatives, classes, and outreach education workshops that pertain to these concepts of developing sustainable local food systems in our northern climate.
-This Center may serve as a model for other communities such as ours that are challenged by rural location, growing seasons, or that simply want to address issue like food sovereignty.
+Northland uses the FSC for student leadership initiatives, classes, and outreach education workshops that pertain to these concepts of developing sustainable local food systems in our northern climate.
+Our hope is that the FSC serves as a model for other communities that are challenged by rural location, growing seasons, or food sovereignty.

 Access to Healthy Food

 The Food Systems Center will use flash freezing to preserve fresh produce without preservatives.
 These foods are healthy alternatives to pre-packaged frozen foods sold by large distribution companies.
 Access to the freshest foods preserved with health in mind will not be limited to “high end” markets.
 In addition to our cafeteria, our foods will be shared with food pantries as well as local food vendors at reasonable prices.

 A challenge we face is how we grow food in a way that reduces hunger and achieves an equitable balance in our community between sustainable growing and economic vitality.
 This value promotes building relationships between people and the land–for better stewardship and planning for the future.
 It also connects consumers with farmers who grow the food.